Hunter S. Thompson: Fear and Loathing on the Campaign Trail '72

 Thompson's first campaign piece for Rolling Stone appeared as Fear and Loathing in Washington: Is This Trip Really Necessary? in the January 6, 1972, issue.
 The 14th and final installment appeared in the November 9 issue under the headline Ask Not For Whom The Bell Tolls....

 Throughout the year, Thompson traveled with candidates running in the 1972 Democratic Party presidential primaries for the right to challenge the incumbent president, Republican Richard Nixon, in the general election.
 Thompson's coverage focused mainly on Sen. George McGovern of South Dakota, Sen. Edmund Muskie of Maine, the early leader, and former Vice President Hubert Humphrey.
 Thompson supported McGovern and wrote critical coverage of the rival campaigns.

-In the April 13 installment entitled Fear and Loathing: The Banshee Screams in Florida, Thompson relates how someone having apparently lifted his press credential, and terrorized Muskie and his staff on a campaign train.
+In the April 13 installment entitled Fear and Loathing: The Banshee Screams in Florida, Thompson relates how someone apparently lifted his press credential, and terrorized Muskie and his staff on a campaign train.
 The incident was later revealed to be an elaborate prank.
 In another installment, Thompson relates rumors — which he later admitted he had originated — that Muskie had become addicted to the psychoactive drug ibogaine.
 The story damaged Muskie's reputation and played a role in his loss of the nomination to McGovern.
 In another, he tracked down McGovern in a restroom to get a reaction quote after a senator from Iowa had switched his endorsement from McGovern to Muskie.

 The series, and later, the book were both praised for breaking boundaries with a new approach to political journalism.
-Literary critic Morris Dickstein wrote that Thompson had learned to "approximate the effect of mind-blasting drugs in his prose style," and that he "recorded the nuts and bolts of a presidential campaign with all the contempt and incredulity that other reporters must feel, but censor out."
+Literary critic Morris Dickstein wrote that Thompson had learned to "approximate the effect of mind-blasting drugs in his prose style", and that he "recorded the nuts and bolts of a presidential campaign with all the contempt and incredulity that other reporters must feel, but censor out".

 Frank Mankiewicz, McGovern's campaign director, often described it as the "most accurate and least factual" account of the 1972 campaign.
 In one vivid, yet invented anecdote, Thompson describes how Mankiewicz had leapt out from behind a bush to attack him with a hammer.
 To an uninitiated reader, at first, whether the action Thompson described was fanciful or factual might have been unclear, and that seemed to be part of the point.
 As biographer William McKeen wrote, "He wrote for his own amusement, and if others came along for the ride, that was all right."